Colorado State vs. San Jose State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- The two teams combine to score 41.8 points per game, 3.2 less than the total in this contest.
+- The two teams combine to score 41.8 points per game, 3.2 less than the over/under in this contest.

 - These two squads surrender a combined 46.2 points per game, 1.2 more than this contest's over/under.